khad1r/web-absen/readme.md

 Open `.env` then edit it with your settings.
 You will need:

-- Mysql Database;
+- Mysql Database setting;
-- Another setting;
+- server port;
-- One more setting;

 ## Running the project